Early Pregnancy Symptoms and Signs of Pregnancy Week By Week Getting Pregnant Pregnancy Due Date Pregnancy Calendar Pregnancy Tickers

-Is Breastfeeding or Bottle Best
+Breastfeeding or Bottle Feeding: Advantages and Disadvanges

 The choice is yours.
 Here are some of the advantages and disadvantages of breastfeeding and bottle-feeding.
 Remember, you don't have to opt exclusively for either the breast or the bottle alone.
 Many parents find that a combination of both methods works well and lets them enjoy the advantages of each.

-Advantages of Breastfed babies
+Advantages of Breastfed Babies

 Breastfed babies are less likely to become ill in the first year of life, because breast milk provides your infant with antibodies to fight off some common childhood illnesses.
 Plus, immune factors in breast milk help protect your baby until his or her own immune system has developed.
 Living cells in breast milk, such as white cells, fight infection and are important in helping your baby stay healthy.
 Babies who are strictly breastfed , with no added formula, until at least four months of age, suffer half the number of ear infections as those who are never breastfed.